studiocraft/musical-confidence/about.markdown

 title: About
 position: 0
 layout: page

-Introduction: Musical Confidence breaks down the complicated process of music-making into a simple goal-system that teaches and demonstrates the basic elements of audio & music.
+Intro: Musical Confidence breaks down the complicated process of music-making into a simple goal-system that teaches and demonstrates the basic elements of audio & music.
 Body: